 You miss the cruise ship on port days

 Such situations happen regularly.
 Ships only wait for their passengers if one or more of the excursion groups are overdue.
 Individual guests have to see that they can cope with something else.
 Cruise lines have developed routines for dealing with such problem cases.
 On-board security takes personal valuables from the room safe and hands them over to the port agent.
 He hands them to the passengers and helps them to travel after the ship.
 Back on board, they could then reimburse the additional effort in the on-board casino.

 Seen in this way, cruise ships do not pose a serious threat to the life and limb of the passengers.
 There is also no danger from the casinos on board.
 If you are not lucky, it is possible that only your own wallet is at risk.
 One thing is certain: games of chance on board cruise ships are completely legal.
 The laws of the flag states apply.

-On the cruise ships there are mostly casinos with slot machines and classic casino games such as poker, roulette and blackjack.
-The popular bingo games also fall into the category of games of chance.
+Cruise ships mostly feature casinos with slot machines and classic casino games such as poker, roulette and blackjack.
+The popular bingo games also fall into the category of gambling.

 Ships can sink

 Three spectacular accidents involving passenger ships have been reported in the past 100 years.
 In 1912 the RMS Titanic sank in the North Atlantic southeast of Newfoundland.
 1.514 people were killed.
 In 1956, after a collision with the Stockholm, the Andrea Doria capsized and sank off the American east coast; 46 people lost their lives.
 And then there is the Costa Concordia.
 She sank off Giglio in 2012 due to unprecedented misconduct by the ship's command.
 The event cost the lives of 32 people.